radiant-rstats/docs/multivariate/app/full_factor.md

 ## Including categorical variables

 Output shown in _Multivariate > Factor_ is estimated using either Principal Components Analysis (PCA) or Maximum Likelihood (ML).
 The correlation matrix used as input for estimation can be calculated for variables of type `numeric`, `integer`, `date`, and `factor`.
-When variables of type factor are included the `Adjust for categorical variables` box should be checked.
-When correlations are estimated with adjustment, variables that are of type `factor` will be treated as either dichotomous (2-levels) or polytomous (> 2-levels).
-All other variables will be treated as continuous.
+When variables of type factor are included the `Adjust for {factor} variables` box should be checked.
+When correlations are estimated with adjustment, variables that are of type `factor` will be treated as (ordinal) categorical variables and all other variables will be treated as continuous.

 ### Report > Rmd